Passive House is all about building science and the best path to a comfortable, high performance home.

 If my architect would have done a sunlight simulation, it would have shown that the sun hits the glazing in the afternoon during summertime.
 He could have adjusted his design to avoid the heat gain during the summer month easily.

 Based on the simulation he could have adjusted the already planned overhang by the right amount and I would have had a comfortable room without air conditioning all day and summer long.
 Easy fix if you have the knowledge at the right time in the project.
+Without the knowledge a performance loss with energy and money wasted all summer long.

 An architect has to be able to calculate and design to protect windows from direct sunlight in the hot summer afternoons but not during colder winter month when you want the sun to hit the glazing and provide free heat and additional light.